 Shop Floor Lamps from Fine Mod:

 One of my first thoughts the first time I saw one of these floor lamps was that, sure, it’s great to have a light over your coffee table… but not so great to have a light in your face while you’re trying to watch TV.
 But it turns out that isn’t really an issue at all.
 Arc lamps are specifically designed to hang above head level while you’re sitting; they’re easy to adjust so you can make sure you won’t notice them at all while you’re on the sofa.

 More Stylish Than A Swing Arm

 One of the best things about these tall, arched modern floor lamps is that you can not only adjust the height, length, and angle of the light, you can also adjust the direction.
 Like a more conventional swing arm lamp, these floor lamps are great for spaces where you might need a little extra targeted light from time to time, like a reading chair, game table, or even an office desk.
-But unlike swing arm lamps which have a very limited range, modern floor lamps like this Penbrook Lamp from Dimond allow you to get the light exactly where you need it, even if the base of the lamp isn’t anywhere near you.
+But unlike swing arm lamps which have a very limited range, modern floor lamps allow you to get the light exactly where you need it, even if the base of the lamp isn’t anywhere near you.

 How Powerful Are They, Really?

 It depends on the lamp, of course.
 But speaking generally, this type of lamp uses one bulb up to 100 watts, compared to your average flush mount fixture which uses either one or two 60 watt bulbs, so approximately equivalent.
 If you really want to maximize your light levels, look for a fixture that uses more bulbs.
 The wattage per bulb will be lower, but the lights themselves tend to be brighter overall.
 Also, it pays to pay a little extra attention to the bulbs you’re buying .
 Various incandescent, compact florescent, and LED lights all produce a different quality and amount of light that’s reflected more in their listed Lumens and light color than their wattage.